The Garden Grazer

 Serving

-Grains: Either serve this dish as is, or over a bed of cooked brown rice, quinoa, or noodles.
+Grains & noodles: Serve this dish as is, or spoon it over a bed of cooked brown rice, white rice, quinoa, or noodles.

-Garnish: I like to top my bowl with sesame seeds before serving.
-You can also add red pepper flakes for a little spice.
+Garnish: I top my bowl with sesame seeds before serving.
+You can also add red pepper flakes for a little spice, or peanuts or cashews for crunch.

-For more inspiration, also browse all vegan mushroom recipes or broccoli recipes.
+For more inspiration, also browse all vegan Asian-inspired recipes.

-Vegan mushroom stir fry on a plate with brown rice
+Portobello mushroom broccoli stir fry on a white serving plate with rice and chopsticks

 Portobello Mushroom & Broccoli Stir-Fry